rba100/RedGate.Ipc/README.md

     }

 When a client attempts to invoke a method on `ITestInterface`, the framework will create a proxy for `ICallback` which the server can use to initiate communications and push things to the client asynchonously.

+Note: Whilst client-side proxies will attempt reconnect after failure, server-side callback proxies will only use the connection that will be routed the the service delegate whose factory invocation it was passed to.
+The callback will therefore throw `ChannelFaultedException` immediately if it's used after the client has disconnected.